-Every shareholder has the right to appoint themself or any person to act on their behalf at the Meeting, other than the Corporation's designated proxies, Mr. Pierre Beaudoin or Mr. Éric Martel.
+Every shareholder has the right to appoint themself or any person to act on their behalf at the Meeting, other than the Corporation's designated proxies, Mr. Pierre Beaudoin or Mr. Éric Martel, respectively Chair of the Board of Directors and President and Chief Executive Officer of Bombardier.
 To exercise this right, a shareholder should insert a proxyholder's name in the space provided on the proxy form or the voting information form (as applicable), and make sure they follow all the instructions set out herein below.
 The person you appoint does not need to be a shareholder of the Corporation.

 Register your proxyholder: To register yourself or a third-party proxyholder, shareholders must visit www.computershare.com/Bombardier by 4:00 p.m.
-(Eastern time) before April 25, 2023 or, if the meeting is adjourned or postponed, not less than 48 hours (excluding Saturdays, Sundays and holidays) before the time and date of the adjourned or postponed meeting, and provide Computershare with the required proxyholder contact information so that Computershare may provide the proxyholder with a control code via email.
-Registering your proxyholder is an additional step to be completed AFTER you have submitted your form of proxy or voting instruction form.
+(Eastern time) before April 23, 2024 or, if the meeting is adjourned or postponed, not less than 48 hours (excluding Saturdays, Sundays and holidays) before the time and date of the adjourned or postponed meeting, and provide Computershare with the required proxyholder contact information so that Computershare may provide the proxyholder with a control code via email.
+Registering your proxyholder is an additional step to be completed AFTER you have submitted your proxy form or voting instruction form.
 Failure to register your proxyholder will result in the proxyholder not receiving a control code that is required to vote at the Meeting.
-Without a control code, proxyholders will not be able to vote at the Meeting or ask questions at the meeting, but will be able to participate as a guest.
+Without a control code, proxyholders will not be able to vote at the Meeting or submit or ask questions at the meeting, but will be able to participate as a guest.